IADI-Nancy/GRICS-torch/Readme.md

 No synthetic corruption added.
 Only valid for `real-world`/`raw-data` (already motion-corrupted).
 `motion_state_mode` must not be set for this mode.

-### `no-motion-data`

-Adds no synthetic corruption and replaces the available motion signal with zeros.
-Use this if you want to reconstruct with the same algorithm but without motion correction.

 ### `rigid` + `motion_state_mode = "per-shot"`

 Shot-wise rigid states: